RichardMidnight/wordpress/README.md

-# Setting up wordpress.
+# Setting up wordpress on a Raspberry pi.
-popular competition is shopify
+a popular competition is shopify

 Summary:

 1) Get Linux up and running
     - Flash Raspberry PI OS to an SD card and boot your pi
-    - Or install it on a virtual machine
+    - Or install Raspberry Pi OS on a virtual machine

 2) Install WordPress:  Open a terminal.
 Paste this into a terminal window: